cmosqueda/cmosqueda/README.md

 ---

-### 🤔 What am I working on ATM?
+### 🤔 What am I currently working on?

-- I'm exploring machine learning, database design, REST APIs, react-based projects, and a bit of backend
+- I'm exploring database design, REST APIs, react-based projects, and a bit of backend
-- Also learning best practices in development such as better codebase structure, modularization, and other core concepts
+- Also learning best practices in development such as better codebase structure, modularity, and other core concepts

 ---